Model Diffusion for Certifiable Few-shot Transfer Learning

 \subsection{Guarantees for few-shot LLM adaptation}

-\textbf{Datasets:} For low-shot LLM adaptation, we use the LaMP personalization benchmark \cite{salemi2024lamplargelanguagemodels}.
+\textbf{Datasets:} For low-shot LLM adaptation, we use the LaMP personalization benchmark \citep{salemi2024lamplargelanguagemodels}.
 LaMP contains a fixed number of users per dataset that is split over training (seen) and evaluation (unseen) clients.
 Training and evaluation clients are mutually exclusive.
 Each client has their own support data and query data.
-We choose three datasets from the benchmark, namely LaMP-2 (Personalized Movie Tagging), LaMP-3 (Personalized Product Rating), and LaMP-5 (Personalized Scholarly Title Generation).
-These make nominal classification, ordinal classification, and text generation tasks respectively.